A Little About the World-Famous Windsor Castle

 As you walk up Peascod Street in the centre of Windsor, the Castle dominates the view ahead.
-Set atop a hill, designed and built by William the Conqueror following his successful Norman invasion, it is not hard to understand why this is her Majesty Queen Elizabeth II’s favourite residence.
-This medieval fortress became a royal court for a succession of monarchs and is now a wonderful world tourist destination.
-You simply cannot visit Windsor without a visit to the Castle which has been home to British Kings and Queens for the last 1000 years.
-When the Queen is in residence her standard flag flies from the Round Tower.
+Set atop a hill, designed and built by William the Conqueror following his successful Norman invasion, it is not hard to understand why this was Queen Elizabeth II’s favourite residence.
+Now a firm favourite with King Charles III as he continues his mother’s legacy.

-Admission price includes entrance to the stunning State Apartments which forms the centrepiece of the Castle and these are funished with some of the finest works of art from the Royal Collection.
+Admission price includes entrance to the stunning State Apartments, which form the centrepiece of the Castle and are furnished with some of the finest works of art from the Royal Collection.
 The State Apartments were destroyed during the fire of 1992 and have been completely restored.
 These are open throughout the year and close only for State events.

 The Dolls’ House, built for Queen Mary by Sir Edwin Lutyens and completed in 1924, shouldn’t be missed.
 Visitors are able to walk around the dolls’ house and enjoy the minute replication of the Castle rooms.

 During your visit you are also able to join a Precinct Tour and visit St George’s Chapel where the Duke and Duchess of Sussex were married in May 2018.
 Within the Chapel are the tombs of many notable monarchs including Charles I, George V, Henry VIII and his wife Jane Seymour.

 Fancy a Staycation in Windsor this year?
 Why not head to Windsor for a break…